ecss

 Efficient CSS is all you need to avoid common styling problems.
 Nothing more, really.

 ECSS sets simple rules for efficient styling.
 No more naming everything, no more technological dependencies.
-Only intentional, consistent, simple, expressive, predictable, sustainable CSS.
+Only intentional, consistent, expressive, predictable, sustainable CSS.

 Want help enforcing rules?